remix-run/remix/docs/tutorials/jokes.md

 }
 ```

 Does that give you a good idea of what to do here?
-If not, you can take a look at the example 😄
+If not, you can take a look at my solution in the `<details>` below 😄

 <docs-info>